The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 3. Occupancy

 2. You must check-in by following check-in instructions provided to you for initial occupancy.
-Occupancy occurs when Housing & Residence Life issues a key to you for the assigned residential space.
+Occupancy occurs when KU Housing & Residence Life issues a key to you for the assigned residential space.
 Actual physical occupancy of the residential space by you and/or placement of your possessions within the residential space is not necessary to constitute occupancy.
 It is your responsibility to fulfill occupancy expectations by noon on the first day of classes.

 3. You may not receive your selected residential space assignment if you do not check-in by noon on the first day of classes and may be reassigned to a different space.